void-hoge/brust/README.md

 # BRUST
-A fast Brainfuck interpreter by
+A fast Brainfuck interpreter in Rust

 ## Build
 ```shellsession